The Role of Teens in their Health Care Decisions

 WHAT CAN TEENS DO?

-Many teens are able to manage much of their own health care, from giving themselves injections to taking medications, says Dr. Sender.
+Many teens are able to manage much of their own health care, from giving themselves injections to taking medications, says Dr. Frediani.
 They can speak to their physician on their own and research their condition online or visit CHOC’s Hope Resource Room and explore the many educational resources available so they feel knowledgeable and empowered.